NEK-RA/flutter_material_palette/README.md

 ### Linux

-Project was built on Linux Mint 20.1 (Cinnamon desktop) and works fine.
+Project was built on Linux Mint 20.1 (Cinnamon desktop).

+AppImage package was added to [Github Releases](https://github.com/NEK-RA/flutter_material_palette/releases) at 12th November of 2021.
+Currently I don't plan to package it into other formats.
+If you wish more package formats - welcome to issues :)

-I added archive with linux build to [Github Releases](https://github.com/NEK-RA/flutter_material_palette/releases).
+Also I added archive with binaries (as is, not packaged) to [Github Releases](https://github.com/NEK-RA/flutter_material_palette/releases).
 It is a `tar.gz` archive.
 Inside it contain built project and a `README.txt` where described location of settings file (`$HOME/.local/share/flutter_material_palette`) as well as required libraries, which are:

 - libgtk-3-0
 - libblkid1